 No matter their age, your children's toothbrush should fit comfortably in their mouths and be easy to hold and manipulate.
 Choose a toothbrush with soft bristles that are made of a round-ended or "polished" material.
 These types of brush heads clean kids' teeth well but aren't rough on their gums.
 It's also important that your children's toothbrush appeals to their tastes so that it's fun using it every day and night.

 You should use a damp cloth or gauze on your baby's gums and start using a gentle toothbrush with your baby once their first tooth has erupted, according to the Indian Dental Association.
 Toothbrushes for babies come in bright colors and have very small heads designed to fit inside your baby's mouth.
 Brushing your baby's mouth keeps his gums clean and helps acclimate him to a twice-daily toothbrushing routine.

 By the age of two, your toddler is likely to want to participate in toothbrushing time.
 Toddler toothbrushes have small heads and large handles with soft grips that are easy for small hands to hold.
 At this age, your tot hasn't yet developed the control to brush his own teeth effectively, but he can take a turn before or after Mom or Dad.
 Powered toothbrushes are available for this age range and older children, and can be engaging and fun for young children to use.

 Ages Five to Eight

 Kids toothbrushes are essential to good oral health care, but simply buying the right toothbrush for your child doesn't guarantee he will have clean, healthy teeth.
 Toothbrushes should be used after breakfast and before bed, and teeth should be flossed once a day as soon as two teeth are touching.
-When the bristles fray and no longer stand up straight – or after three months, whichever comes first – it's time to buy a new toothbrush.
-Children's toothbrushes often need replacing more frequently than adults', according to the ADA.
+When the bristles fray and no longer stand up straight – or after three months, whichever comes first – it is time to buy a new toothbrush.
+Children's toothbrushes often need replacing more frequently than adults', according to the IDA.